Alumni Trustee Recommendation Process

 • If someone was nominated last year it is okay to nominate them again this year.

-Over the summer and fall, the NomCom will vet all nominations, identify and interview finalists, and recommend candidates to the Council.
-The Council will meet and vote to approve the nominees at the 231st Alumni Council meeting in November 2025.
+Over the summer and fall, the NomCom will vet all nominations, identify and interview finalists, and recommend candidate(s) to the Council.
+The Council will meet and vote to approve the nominees at the 233rd Alumni Council meeting in November 2026.

 What is the NomCom?